-GSA, in partnership with the Office of Graduate Studies and Research (OGSR), is again offering Conference Funding Awards, with modifications for pandemic circumstances.
+GSA, in partnership with the Office of Graduate Studies and Research (OGSR), is again offering Conference Funding Awards.

 Award guidelines and eligibility:

-With grants of up to $200, this fund is intended to assist A&S graduate students in attending academic conferences, events, or workshops remotely.
+With grants of up to $350 for in person conferences or $150 for remote conferences, this fund is intended to assist A&S graduate students in attending academic conferences, events, or workshops.
 Grants can cover registration fees or organization membership fees that are required for conference registration.
 Currently these grants can only be used for remote participation in online conferences.
-No funds can be granted to cover conference travel expenses until further notice.

 Before applying, we ask that you check with your advisor and/or your Director of Graduate Studies (DGS) to learn whether they have existing grant funding or private funds you may use to cover the costs of conference registration.
 By doing so, you help us ensure we can assist the most students with our limited resources.